Exhibit—Lawyers without Rights: Jewish Lawyers in Germany under the Third Reich-NOW SHOWING THROUGH MAY 2021

 Gold Level: Gray, Ritter and Graham, P.C.

-This presentation is in conjunction with the Law Library Association exhibit, Lawyers Without Rights: Jewish Lawyers in Germany Under The Third Reich.
+This program was presented in conjunction with the Law Library Association exhibit, Lawyers Without Rights: Jewish Lawyers in Germany Under The Third Reich.

 Leila Sadat is the James Carr Professor of International Criminal Law at Washington University and Director of the Whitney R. Harris World Law Institute, as well as Special Adviser on Crimes Against Humanity to the International Criminal Court Prosecutor.